briling/v/README.md

 </details>

 <details open><summary><strong>Headless mode (in development)</strong></summary>

-If run in the headless mode with `gui:0`, `v` processes the symbols from stdio as if they were pressed in the normal mode.
+If run in the headless mode with `gui:0`, the symbols from stdio are processed as if the corresponding keys were pressed in the normal mode.
 Right now, only `p`, `x`, `z`, and `.` are available.
 For example,
 ```
 > echo . | ./v mol/mol0001.xyz gui:0
 D*h
 ```

 </details>

 ## Examples [↑](#contents)